-5 The functional content of the PHY layer is shown in Figure 32.
-Process stages marked with grey text are 6 optional, i.e. in a non-massive antenna configuration those stages are not present.
-The eCPRI specification 7 focuses on three different reference splits, two splits in downlink and one split in uplink (Split ID, IID and ID).
-8 Any combination of the different downlink/uplink splits is possible.
+5 The functional content of the PHY4 layer and a typical processing order is shown in Figure 32.
+Process 6 stages marked with grey text are optional, i.e. in a non-massive antenna configuration those stages are not 7 present.
+The eCPRI specification focuses on three different reference splits, two splits in downlink and one 8 split in uplink (Split I_b, II_b and I_c).
+Any combination of the different downlink/uplink splits is possible.